ronbak/mobi-2016/README.md

     -----------------------------------------------------------------

 Welcome to your Rails project on Cloud9 IDE!
+TEST

 To get started, just do the following: